-The website has a section on what IVF involves and information about various treatment options.
+The website has a section on what IVF involves, information about various treatment options and an IVF success estimator, based on Australian IVF success rates.
 This is a useful starting point for anyone thinking they may need IVF to help them have a family.

 IVF Success Estimator Tool

-The website also has an IVF Success Estimator Tool which estimates your chance of having a baby through IVF (based on the national average of all the clinics).
-You put in some demographic data: age of female, age of male, cause of infertility etc and it will give you a chance of IVF success in that cycle and subsequent cycles.
+The IVF Success Estimator Tool estimates your chance of having a baby through IVF (based on the national average of all the clinics).
+You input some demographic data: age of female, age of male, cause of infertility etc and it will give you a chance of IVF success in that cycle and subsequent cycles.

 Research consistently shows that women and couples over-estimate their chances of IVF success, particularly for older patients, and this tool can be useful in giving a more realistic expectation of treatment success.
-It is, however, very important to bear in mind that this is averaged national data, that it is based on only a few variables and that it is data for couples that have a fertility issue.
+It is, however, very important to bear in mind that this is averaged national data of IVF success rates Australia wide, that it is based on only a few variables and that it is data for couples that have a fertility issue.